Authing/docs/docs/en/reference/sdk-for-android/social/facebook.md

 }
 ```

-- #### Log into the API using FaceBook
+- #### Log into the API using Facebook

-  If you want to fully implement the FaceBook login UI and obtain the authorization code logic yourself, after obtaining the authorization code, you can call the following API in exchange for user information:
+  If you want to fully implement the Facebook login UI and obtain the authorization code logic yourself, after obtaining the authorization code, you can call the following API in exchange for user information:

 ```java
 public static void loginByFaceBook(String accessToken, @NotNull AuthCallback<UserInfo> callback)